gabofv/navcan-edgar/README.md

 # navcan-edgar
-NavCan, a km countdown device with a beeper that can be connected to any car that exposes an ODB2 port used to indicate when the driver should be doing its next turn.
+NavCan, a km countdown device with a beeper that can be connected to any car that exposes an ODB2 port used to indicate when the driver should be taking their next turn.
+## Components
+- MCU: STM32L432
+- 7SD: 1568-11405-ND (SparkFun Electronics)
+- 7SD Driver: MAX6959AAEE+-ND (Analog Devices Inc./Maxim Integrated)
+- tbd